Vogeltak/maxcrone.org/content/books/2022-06-22-dawn-of-everything.md

 Such forms of organization can be set up in many different ways.
 For example, councils can consist of rotating members sampled from a larger populace.
 Or, there is a very large public assembly space for oratory direct democracy, where anyone who attends can participate.
-Abstrating over these, it was often the case that a particularly sized council/assembly represented a larger population.
+Abstracting over these, it was often the case that a particularly sized council/assembly represented a larger population.
 Note that the roles of council members were often in the spirit of self-deprecation; a type of shame for positioning oneself in power.
 This arguably makes for a more egalitarian relationship between people and their representatives.